Hungry Happenings

 Collage of images showing how to make a football cheeseburger dip topped with bacon and sour cream.

-How to turn the cheeseburger dip into a football?
+Making the dip into a football.

-1. Spoon the hot cheeseburger dip into a ceramic football bowl.
+1. Spoon the hot cheeseburger dip into a Ceramic Football Bowl.

 2. Spread it into an even layer.